-In the first five years of full operation (May 2011 to present), the IceCube Neutrino Observatory has demonstrated its enormous science potential.
+Since the beginning of full operation in May 2011, the IceCube Neutrino Observatory has demonstrated its enormous science potential.
 In 2013, the groundbreaking discovery of an astrophysical neutrino flux was announced, which fundamentally changed the way the observatory was viewed both externally and internally.
 IceCube has advanced beyond discovery, and expectations have risen: interest in the observatory's data products is rapidly expanding in this new era of multimessenger astronomy.
+IceCube science continues to expand beyond astrophysics into neutrino particle properties: measurements of neutrino mixing parameters and constraints on sterile neutrinos are competitive with or exceed accelerator measurements for certain regions of parameter space.
 IceCube is responding to these new demands on both technical and social fronts.
 New institutions are joining the IceCube Collaboration, either in the capacity of associate members to work on specific analysis topics or as full members interested in contributing resources to the facility to exploit a broader range of science.
 New MoUs are being produced between IceCube and other astrophysical observatories to exchange archival and real-time data.
 The M&O organization and the Collaboration together have made enormous advances in better understanding how the detector responds and how to better use the detector for both existing and novel scientific aims.

 Realization of our scientific vision now more than ever requires the attention of a highly technically competent and dedicated team to oversee the reliable operation of the IceCube Neutrino Observatory facility.
 Our approach to the planning and execution of IceCube management and operations is based on nearly a decade of experience, over which time the combined teamwork of the centralized M&O organization WIPAC and the IceCube Collaboration has streamlined the process.
-Tasks range from detector hardware and firmware maintenance to characterization of the ice optics, from production of massive simulated data sets to organizing outreach activities and communicating scientific results to the press.
+Tasks range from detector hardware and firmware maintenance to characterization of the ice optics; from production of massive simulated data sets to organizing outreach activities and communicating scientific results to the press.
 Each aspect of the M&O is proven through extensive use to maximize the facility's scientific and educational potential.

-This Management & Operations Plan (M&OP) describes management, roles and responsibilities, lines of authority and communications, critical or significant project activities, and performance objectives and milestones.
+This Management & Operations Plan (M&OP) describes management, roles and responsibilities, lines of authority and communications, critical or significant project activities, and performance objectives and milestones for the second plan year of the current cooperative agreement (April 2017 - March 2018).
 The M&OP identifies the budget allocation of the various funding sources, including the direct NSF funding provided through this award and the Common Fund.